jbossdemocentral/bpms-travel-agency-demo/README.md

 1. [Download and unzip.](https://github.com/eschabell/bpms-travel-agency-demo/archive/master.zip)

 2. Add products to installs directory.
+For example download and add BPMS installer jar into the installs directory.

 3. Run 'init.sh' or 'init.bat' file.